Nettle

 Nettle seed ointment also alleviates joint pain.

-A primary application of nettle is for its anti-allergy properties, including hay fever, and it exhibits similar effects to over-the-counter antihistamines.
+A primary application of nettle is for its anti-allergy properties, including those for hay fever, and it exhibits effects similar to over-the-counter antihistamines.
 The chemical mechanism explaining why nettle produces this effect remains unclear, and it appears contradictory that a plant rich in histamines would diminish the body’s histamine response in cases of hay fever.

-Herbalist discussions have proposed theoretical suggestions that nettle histamines may function as a hormone or competitive compound that modulates the inflammatory response—urtication (self-flagellation) for arthritic conditions.
+Herbalist discussions have proposed theoretical suggestions that nettle histamines may function as a hormone or competitive compound that modulates the inflammatory response and urtication (self-flagellation) in arthritic conditions.

-The high mineral and iron content means nettles have traditionally been used in tonics for treating anaemia.
+The high mineral and iron content means that nettles have traditionally been used in tonics to treat anaemia.
 The leaf is usually tinctured in wine with iron-rich additions such as dock root, apricots, and molasses.

 Cultivation/harvesting